 Command and control for a large organization conducting operations over a vast area required effective communications.
 During PROVIDE COMFORT the multiple base locations and the limited roadnets made establishing adequate radio links a priority.
 From CTF headquarters at Incirlik the distances were about 270 air miles northeast to Diyarbakir, the northernmost base; about 480 air miles east to Yuksekova, the easternmost base; and about 430 air miles southeast to Dahuk, the southernmost area of operations.
 The most direct route from Diyarbakir to Dahuk was almost 170 air miles.
 The land distances averaged 30 percent farther on roads that were rarely more than two lanes wide.
-Closer to the border many of the roads were unpaved and went over irregular and mountainous terrain, which only intensified communications problems for ground units.3
+Closer to the border many of the roads were unpaved and went over irregular and mountainous terrain, which only intensified communications problems for ground units.

 Communications in conventional tactical formations were normally by FM (frequency modulated) radio systems, which operate on line-of-sight principles with limited ranges.
-The radios best suited for the extensive distances involved with Provide Comfort were the tactical satellite (TACSAT) systems, which bounce their signals off satellites and could operate effectively over the terrain of Turkey and Iraq.
+The radios best suited for the extensive distances involved with PROVIDE COMFORT were the tactical satellite (TACSAT) systems, which bounce their signals off satellites and could operate effectively over the terrain of Turkey and Iraq.
 However, except for Special Forces units, TACSAT systems were only available at corps level and higher.
-They were not on hand in the conventional brigades and battalions that deployed forces for Provide Comfort.
+They were not on hand in the conventional brigades and battalions that deployed forces for PROVIDE COMFORT.

 Even Colonel Tangney's Special Forces units had only a limited TACSAT capability; their systems were not designed for the high volume of radio traffic that the teams required to direct the air and ground operations in the mountain camps.
-As soon as PROVIDE COMFORT began, General Potter requested communications support from the 112th Signal Battalion, a unit specifically designed to provide communications augmentation to Special Forces elements.5 support for Aymar.6 Later, when General Shalikashvili took charge of the expanded operation, another signal staff officer and former JCSE commander, Col. John J. Meyer III, arrived at Incirlik to assume the C-6 position, with Colonel Aymar remaining as his assistant.7
+As soon as PROVIDE COMFORT began, General Potter requested communications support from the 112th Signal Battalion, a unit specifically designed to provide communications augmentation to Special Forces elements.

 For the Combined Task Force proper, the communications needs were more elaborate.
-Initially, EUCOM had deployed a signal staff officer from its J-6 (C3 Systems) Section, Lt.
+Initially, EUCOM had deployed a signal staff officer from its J-6 (C Systems) Section, Lt.
 Col. Edward O. Aymar, to become General Jamerson's C-6 in Turkey.
-Upon receiving a request from EUCOM, the Joint Communications Support Element (JCSE) at MacDill Air Force Base dispatched a planning cell as
+Upon receiving a request from EUCOM, the Joint Communications Support Element (JCSE) at MacDill Air Force Base dispatched a planning cell as support for Aymar.
+Later, when General Shalikashvili took charge of the expanded operation, another signal staff officer and former JCSE commander, Col. John J. Meyer III, arrived at Incirlik to assume the C-6 position, with Colonel Aymar remaining as his assistant.